Jamel Herring: Professional career

 After returning from the London games, Herring made the decision to finish out his service with the United States Marine Corps and become a professional boxer.
-He relocated from Camp Lejeune, North Carolina, to Cincinnati, Ohio to work with Mike Stafford.
+He relocated from Camp Lejeune, North Carolina, to Cincinnati, Ohio, to work with Mike Stafford.

 In May 2019, he became a world champion by defeating Masayuki Ito to win the WBO junior lightweight title.
 Herring outboxed Ito in front of the sold-out crowd, winning almost every round of the fight on two judges' scorecards, and 66 percent of the rounds on the third judge's.
 Scorecards were 118-110, 118-110 and 116-112 in favor of Herring.

 In his first title defense, Herring faced Lamont Roach Jr. Herring boxed well through most of the fight, but Roach Jr was far from an easy opponent.
 Herring was almost dropped by Roach Jr in the ninth round, but managed to recover just before the bell.
 In the end, he had done enough to earn the unanimous decision win, 117-111 twice and 115-113 on the scorecards.

-His second title defense came against Jonathan Oquendo, on September 5, 2020, after two previously canceled dates, both because Herring tested positive for COVID-19.
+His second title defense came against Jonathan Oquendo, on September 5, 2020, after two previously cancelled dates, both because Herring tested positive for COVID-19.
 Herring was in control during the fight, and was landing the more effective shots.
 Herring managed to drop Oquendo in the third round.
 The aggressive Oquendo was going head first in multiple occasions during the fight, which ultimately resulted in a cut above Herring's eye.
 Herring was not able to continue after the eighth round and his corner decided he is unable to continue.

 In September 2020, it was announced that Herring had signed a contract with management and promotions company MTK Global, with the company taking an advisory role.
 Herring said of the decision, "I'm very excited about this next step in my career.
 I know that by adding MTK Global as an advisor along with Brian McIntyre as my manager, I have the strongest team in the game."

 On April 3, 2021, Herring defeated former two-division champion Carl Frampton in Dubai, United Arab Emirates via sixth-round technical knockout to retain his WBO title.
 Herring's victory over Frampton would ultimately be the last fight of the latter's career, who retired soon after.

-Herring lost his title in his subsequent fight on October 23, 2021 against undefeated former WBO featherweight champion Shakur Stevenson, when he was defeated via tenth-round technical knockout.
+Herring lost his title in his subsequent fight on October 23, 2021, against undefeated former WBO featherweight champion Shakur Stevenson, when he was defeated via tenth-round technical knockout.
 Herring was behind on all three judges' scorecards at the time of the stoppage.
 He retired in May 2022.

 Professional boxing record

+Personal life

+Herring has six children: Kamren Herring (2004), Stephen Herring (2007), Ariyanah Herring (2009), Jamel Herring Jr. (2010), Jazmyne Herring (2013), and Justice Herring (2017).
+His daughter Ariyanah died July 27, 2009, from SIDS.
+The opening ceremony of the 2012 Olympic Games was the 3rd anniversary of her death.
+He married his childhood friend Jennifer Dickerson-Herring on September 26, 2015.